 Prior to July 1, 2020, MICT operated primarily through its Israel-based majority-owned subsidiary, Micronet.
-Since July 1, 2020, after MICT completed its acquisition (the "Acquisition") of GFH Intermediate Holdings Ltd. ("GFHI") or "Intermediate"), pursuant to that certain Agreement and Plan of Merger entered into on November 7, 2019 by and between MICT, GFHI, Global Fintech Holding Ltd. ("GFH"), a British Virgin Islands company and the sole shareholder of GFHI, and MICT Merger Subsidiary Inc., a British Virgin Islands company and a wholly owned subsidiary of MICT ("Merger Sub"), as amended and restated on April 15, 2020 (the "Restated Merger Agreement" and "Merger"), we have been operating in the financial technology sector.
-Intermediate is a financial technology company with a marketplace in China and in other areas of the world and is currently in the process of building various platforms for business opportunities in various verticals and technology segments in order to capitalize on such technology and business.
-Intermediate plans to continue and advance its capabilities and its technological platforms through acquisition or license of technologies to support in growth efforts in the different market segments as more fully described below.
-Accordingly, after the Merger, MICT's includes the business of Intermediate, its wholly-owned subsidiary, operating through its operating subsidiaries, as described herein.
+Since July 1, 2020, after MICT completed its acquisition (the "Acquisition") of GFHI pursuant to that certain Agreement and Plan of Merger entered into on November 7, 2019 by and between MICT, GFHI, Global Fintech Holding Ltd. ("GFH"), a British Virgin Islands company and the sole shareholder of GFHI, and MICT Merger Subsidiary Inc., a British Virgin Islands company and a wholly owned subsidiary of MICT ("Merger Sub"), as amended and restated on April 15, 2020 (the "Restated Merger Agreement" or "Merger"), we have been operating in the financial technology sector.
+GFHI is a financial technology company with a marketplace in China, a swell as other areas of the world and is currently in the process of building various platforms for business opportunities in different verticals and technology segments in order to capitalize on such technology and business.
+GFHI plans to increase its capabilities and its technological platforms through acquisition and licensing technologies to support its growth efforts in the different market segments.
+After the Merger, MICT includes the business of Intermediate, its wholly-owned subsidiary, operating through its operating subsidiaries, as described herein.